dragoncoder047/parasite/parasite_game.md

 Glass blocks, walls, and gratings are all square blocks.

 * Walls cannot be moved and nothing passes through them.
-* Glass blocks can be pushed, nothing can pass through them but snakes don't see them if they can be pushed in any direction.
+* Glass blocks can be pushed, nothing can pass through them but snakes don't see them.
 * Gratings don't move, but food and pheremones can pass through them, snakes can't.
 * The player can go anywhere